 This same phenomenon occurs with other investments.
 Remember the housing boom during the initial years of this century?
 Annual price increases raced far ahead of inflation.
-But those gains effectively borrowed from the future, resulting in wretched returns from mid-2006 onward.
+But those gains effectively borrowed from the future, resulting in wretched returns from mid-2006 to early 2012.

-Similarly, bond investors notched handsome returns as the 10-year Treasury yield plunged to record lows in 2012.
-But from there, returns have been relatively weak, and any new dollars invested have bought bonds at extremely modest yields.
+Similarly, bond investors notched handsome returns as the 10-year Treasury yield plunged to record lows in 2020.
+But from there, returns may be relatively weak, and any new dollars invested will buy bonds at extremely modest yields.

 Next: Market Timing